A. Purpose and Scope

 Open Data – Publicly available or accessible data.

-Program Identification Key – As part of the process of anonymizing data, all program participants will be assigned a randomized statistical number.
+Program Identification Key—As part of the data anonymization process, all program participants will be assigned a randomized statistical number.
 This number will be used in our databases for tracking purposes.
-The Identification key is a separate document / spreadsheet / manual that contains both the identifiable name and information of individuals participating and the assigned statistical number.
+The Identification key is a separate document/spreadsheet/manual containing the identifiable name and information of individuals participating and the assigned statistical number.

 Qualitative Data – Story or narrative information that is captured about a program or service.